 - Fully assembled trolley stand for portability.
 Rated No-load Speed:4800 rpm

-(photos & spec’s stolen from Rockwell’s website)
+(above photos & spec’s stolen from Rockwell’s website)

 The saw performed exceptionally well for me for the first 3 months, then I became annoyed with the inconsistent inaccuracies of the rip fence.
 Also facing a complete kitchen remodel. it became apparent an outfeed table extension and dust control system were needed – ASAP!! since I would be working by myself, with full sheets of MDF.